HitLuca/flaxharvestgraph/README.md

 $ NUM_DEBUG_LOGS=15 ./flaxharvestgraph ~/.flax/mainnet/logs
 ```

-## Did you know that...

-* Flax Harvest Graph has a companion tool called [Flax Plot Graph](https://github.com/stolk/flaxplotgraph).

 ## Donations

-Flax Harvest Graph is a tool by Bram Stolk, ported by Luca Simonetto
+Flax Harvest Graph is a tool by Bram Stolk, ported from Chia to Flax by Luca Simonetto

 If you find this tool useful, donations can go to XFX wallet:
 xfx18hzk3hw7eq4s0gxz9fgftamls30awsz0h0swqzfhy9vwk0x7xymqcskwrw